leanderhoedt/drugs-traceability/README.md

 We created a ./startBusinessNetwork.sh (after setting version to 0.0.1).
 This script creates the bna file, installs & starts the network.
 You had to import the card of the networkadmin and ping to check if the card is correctly imported.
 We also created an ./upgradeBusinessNetwork.sh.
 You had to bump your package.json version.
 The script then reads the version from package.json, and upgrades the network.

+**radix tree**

+We thing it's not possible to analyze the redix tree in a transaction processor of hyperledger composer.

 ## Possible improvements

 * Allow Pharmacists to view all drugs from a patient WITH permition of that patient.